Keyuan125/Class-Registration-Platform/ConceptualDesign2.md

 2. **Student** - Each student is uniquely identified by UIN.
 We think that every student might have different majors offered by different department.
 3. **Professor** - Professor is uniquely identified by NetId.
 4. **Course** - Each course is uniquely identified by Course Registration Number(CRN), Year, and Term.
 Every professor can teach any number of courses in one single semester.
-And some course might be taught by more than one professor.
 Student can enroll in multiple courses in each semester.
 5. **GPA** - This table stores the GPA information of each course.
 Each GPA information is uniquely identified by CourseSubject, CourseNumber, Section, and the Professor NetId.

+### Relation Description and Assumption
+1. ** Own by  (Both Student and Professor)** - Every account is own by either student or professor (We treat professor as administrator in our project).
+2. ** Enroll in ** - Every student can enroll in multiple courses and multiple students can be enrolled in one courses.
+3. ** Tought by ** - Each course is tought by professor.
+We assume that every course can only be taught by at most one professor, and one professor can teach multiple courses.
+4. ** Has_information ** - Each course will have GPA information related to that course.
+There exists some new course that doesn't have any information yet.